canonical/lxd/doc/reference/devices_unix_hotplug.md

 ```

 Unix hotplug devices make the requested Unix device appear as a device in the instance (under `/dev`).
-If the device exists on the host system, you can read from the it and write to it.
+If the device exists on the host system, you can read from it and write to it.

 The implementation depends on `systemd-udev` to be run on the host.